JenerikMind/JokeADay/README.md

 Joke A Day to keep the doctor away.

-A basic UI for Sv443's JokeAPI (https://v2.jokeapi.dev/).
+A basic android UI built in jetpack compose for Sv443's JokeAPI (https://v2.jokeapi.dev/).

 Current functionalities include random jokes with a setting to show NSFW jokes as well as the ability to save your favorites.